Nebula-Consulting/nebula-core/LazyIterator.md

 could be a function that generates an unbounded amount of data e.g. [PositiveIntegers](examples/main/default/classes/PositiveIntegers.cls) is an iterator that will generate Integers forever.

-In this section, we will talk about the content behind the LazyIterator being a list.
+In this section, we will talk about the data source for the LazyIterator being a list.
 It can always be any iterator or iterable, but it's easier to give concrete examples with lists.

 The LazyIterator operations returning another LazyIterator are:

- - `filter(BooleanFunction matchingFunction)` this allows you to filter to just items accepted by the matchingFunction. e.g. we could filter a list of Integers to just the odd ones.
+ - `filter(BooleanFunction matchingFunction)` this allows you to filter to just items accepted by the matchingFunction. e.g. we could filter a list of Integers to just the odd ones
  - `mapValues(Function mappingFunction)` this maps each value in the list to a new value e.g. we could double each item in a list of Integers, or even map it to a different type
  - `expand(ExpansionFunction expansionFunction)` this allows each value in the list to be mapped to multiple values, and then iterates over all the results e.g. to flatten a list of lists [[1],[2,3],[4]] could be expanded to [1, 2, 3, 4] with an appropriate expansion function
  - `setDefaultIfEmpty(Object defaultValue)` when you don't know whether the underlying list will have any data, you can supply a default in case it is empty.
-This saves a typical pattern of getting the data, checking if it is empty and explicitly assigning a default e.g. if you are querying metadata for settings, and have a reasonable default if no setting is found
+This saves a typical pattern of getting the data, checking if it is empty and explicitly assigning a default e.g. if you are querying metadata for settings, and have a reasonable default for when no setting is found

 There are also terminator functions, which do not return a LazyIterator.
 These are typically called at the end of expression, to obtain a final result.